-The development will: Indicative criteria to proceed to an air quality assessment Cause a significant change in Light Duty Vehicle (LDV) traffic flows on local roads with relevant receptors.
-(LDV = cars and small vans <3.5t gross vehicle weight) A change of LDV flows of: - More than 100 Annual Average Daily Traffic (AADT) movements within or adjacent to an AQMA - More than 500 AADT movements elsewhere Cause a significant change in Heavy Duty Vehicle (HDV) traffic flows on local roads with relevant receptors.
-(HDV = goods vehicles and buses >3.5t gross vehicle weight) A change of HDV flows of: - More than 25 AADT movements within or adjacent to an AQMA - More than 100 AADT movements elsewhere Realign roads, i.e. changing the proximity of receptors to traffic lanes Where the change is 5m or more and the road is within an AQMA.
+The development will: Indicative criteria to proceed to an air quality assessment Cause a significant change in Light Duty Vehicle (LDV) traffic flows on local roads with relevant receptors (receptors refers to who or what will be affected, e.g. human or environmental receptors).
+(LDV = cars and small vans <3.5t gross vehicle weight) A change of LDV flows of: - More than 100 Annual Average Daily Traffic (AADT) movements within or adjacent to an Air Quality Management Area